sirlordt/cpp_ex/memory-bank/activeContext.md

 ## Recent Changes

+### Project Structure Reorganization
+- Moved main.cpp from the root directory to src/ directory:
+  - Overwrote the existing src/main.cpp file with the more complete version
+  - Removed the main.cpp file from the project root
+  - Updated CMakeLists.txt to use src/main.cpp instead of main.cpp
+  - Verified that everything compiles and runs correctly

 ### Build System Enhancement
+- Improved build.dist.sh script to detect dependencies:
+  - Implemented automatic detection of shared libraries (.so) using ldd
+  - Added mapping of known libraries to their corresponding packages
+  - Ensured that the Dockerfile includes all necessary packages
+  - Verified that the Docker container builds and runs correctly

 - Modified build.sh to support optional test building:
   - Added parameter support for -test flag
   - Added conditional CMake configuration based on test flag